 App advertising with the best alternatives channels to Facebook and Google

 “We’ve been using Facebook and Google Ads to scale while targeting specific cities with big volumes.
-But we use Apple Search and programmatic channels to increase our reach even further (everyone has a part of the pie in terms of traffic) and because the prices are very competitive on Facebook and Google.
+But we use Apple Search and programmatic channels to increase our reach even further (everyone has a part of the pie in terms of traffic).
+It’s a great alternative because the prices are very competitive on Facebook and Google.

 Since the launch of Apple Search Ads last summer we’ve used the platform for our Italian and Spanish cities.
 Although their service is not yet available in Portugal, we’ve seen great results so far.
 We’ve been able to reach a whole new audience and the competition is lower (for the moment).
 We have also been expanding our programmatic channels a lot during the last months with consistent traffic and great volumes.

 Facebook and Google have a lot of volume but higher competition results in higher prices.
 The other channels we use have less volume but the cost per conversion is lower.
 The challenge is to find the right balance between volume and scaling, while maintaining a healthy CAC.”– Michael Jessen, Mobile Marketing Manager at eCooltra.